friedger/info_tokens/docs/how_to_buy/bitmeex.md

 - TFT-AED

 To buy TFT you should have Bitcoins or USD/EUR/AED on your bank account.
-The following steps are required to buy and sell ThreeFold tokens using BITMEEX.pro:
+The following steps are required to buy and sell ThreeFold Tokens using BITMEEX.pro:
 - [Registration](#registration)
 - [Login](#login)
 - [Verification](#verification)